mikhaella-dias/mikhaella-dias/README.md

-### Hi there 👋

-I am a chemical engineering student at the University of Waterloo.
+Current chemical engineering student at the University of Waterloo.
 Pronouns: She/Her
 How to reach me: msdias@uwaterloo.ca